akanimax/msg-stylegan-tf/README.md

 style adaIN) untouched.
 The discriminator architecture is same as the ProGANs (and consequently MSG-ProGAN) discriminator.

+### System requirements

+The code was built and tested for:
+* 64-bit Python 3.6.7
+* TensorFlow 1.13.1 with GPU support.
+* NVIDIA GPUs with at least 16GB of DRAM.
+We used variants of the Tesla V100 GPUs.
+* NVIDIA driver 418.56, CUDA toolkit 10.1, cuDNN 7.3.1.

 ### How to run the code (Training)
 Training can be run in the following 3 steps: